What is a Clergy?

 Becoming a Clergy

-What work experience do I need to become a Clergy?
+What education or degrees do I need to become a Clergy?

 Image Credit: Jonund via Creative Commons Attribution-Share Alike 4.0 International